miquelbeltran/miquelbeltran/README.md

 ## Active open source projects:

-- [plus_plugins](https://github.com/fluttercommunity/plus_plugins): A collection of platform plugins for Flutter supporting mobile, desktop and web.
+- [plus_plugins](https://github.com/fluttercommunity/plus_plugins): Maintainer of a collection of platform plugins for Flutter supporting mobile, desktop and web.
 Based on the original plugins from the Flutter team.
-- [raygun4flutter](https://github.com/MindscapeHQ/raygun4flutter): Creator and current maintainer of the Flutter client for Raygun.
+- [raygun4flutter](https://github.com/MindscapeHQ/raygun4flutter): Creator and maintainer of the Flutter client for Raygun.

 ## Also contributor of: